-The two most common forms of classic email encryption are the asymmetric encryption methods S/MIME (Secure/Multipurpose Internet Mail Extensions) and PGP (Pretty Good Privacy).
+That is why many companies are searching for a solution to still send sensitive files securely and GDPR-compliantly via email.
+The two most common forms of classical email encryption are the asymmetric encryption methods S/MIME (Secure/Multipurpose Internet Mail Extensions) and PGP (Pretty Good Privacy).

-These forms of email encryption use asymmetric encryption, in which two keys are used that must match.
+These forms of email encryption use asymmetric encryption, using two keys that must match.
 To encrypt a mail, a public key is used; the recipient of the mail needs the corresponding private key to decrypt it.
 This procedure has the advantage that not only the mail content itself is encrypted, but it is also guaranteed that the sender is authenticated as the one he claims to be.

 If you want to use these procedures in practice to send an encrypted email to contacts, you must therefore install a security certificate on your computer and give your contacts a so-called "public key".
 At the same time, however, the recipient must also have an appropriate certificate installed and send you the public key so that you can receive emails again.

-In May 2018, security experts published a vulnerability in email encryption (Efail) with OpenPGP and S/MIME.
-Encrypted emails were vulnerable to attacks in the email programs Microsoft Outlook, Apple Mail or Thunderbird.
-It cannot therefore be ruled out that security vulnerabilities will occur again in the future.
+In May 2018, security experts published a vulnerability (Efail) in email encryption using OpenPGP and S/MIME.
+Encrypted emails were vulnerable to attacks in the email programs Microsoft Outlook, Apple Mail, or Thunderbird.
+Therefore, it cannot be ruled out that security vulnerabilities will occur again in the future.

-Classic email encryption programs that use these encryption forms and encrypt the entire email are therefore rather complicated to use, since the emails often have to be retrieved via an extra portal.
+Classic email encryption programs that use these encryption forms and encrypt the entire email are therefore rather cumbersome to use, as the emails often have to be retrieved via an extra portal.

-However, it is often not even necessary to encrypt the entire mail, since the sensitive information (such as the contract mentioned at the beginning) is in the attachment of the mail.
-It must therefore be ensured that the attachment in particular is delivered in encrypted form.
+However, it is often not even necessary to encrypt the entire email because the sensitive information (such as the contract mentioned at the beginning) is in the attachment of the mail.
+It is therefore necessary to ensure that, in particular, the attachment is delivered in encrypted form.

-The file attachments are stored on a platform for secure information exchange.
-There they are protected by comprehensive measures such as end-to-end encryption and password protection.
+The file-attachments are stored on a platform for secure information exchange.
+There they are secured with comprehensive measures such as end-to-end encryption and passwords.
 The mail attachments are sent as encrypted download links.

-In contrast to pure transport encryption, end-to-end encryption does not encrypt the individual sections in the dispatch channel, but each individual release link itself.
-In order to download the content of the release link, the corresponding password must be entered.
-This can, for example, be transmitted directly from DRACOON via SMS.
+In contrast to pure transport encryption, end-to-end encryption does not encrypt the individual sections in the dispatch channel, but each individual share link itself.
+To download the content of the share link, you must enter the corresponding password.
+This can, for example, be transmitted directly from DRACOON via text message.

-Therefore, only the sender and recipient can view the download release.
-Neither DRACOON as the software provider can decrypt the release link, nor do potential attackers have the possibility to manipulate the emails on the way.
-Thus only this technology fulfils the three goals of the GDPR: Confidentiality, authenticity, integrity.
+Therefore, only the sender and receiver can view the share.
+Neither DRACOON as the provider of the software can decrypt the share link, nor do potential attackers have the possibility to manipulate the emails on the way.
+Thus, only this technology fulfils the three goals of the GDPR: confidentiality, authenticity, integrity.

-This allows you to communicate easily and securely by email – and at the same time have full control over your files.
+This enables you to communicate easily and securely by email— and at the same time have full control over your files.